Tistorm/MultiTouchSpriteKit/README.md

 MultiTouchSpriteKit
 ===================

 MultiTouchSpriteKit is a collection of extensions for Apple's SpriteKit framework.
-Created by [Simon Voelker](mailto: Tistorm@mail.com).
+Created by [Simon Voelker](mailto: Tistorm@mail.com) and Moritz Wittenhagen.

  Additional extensions will follow in the next couple of weeks.